nadrane/blog/source/_posts/build-your-own-regex.md

 ## The $ Character

 Let's add support for the special pattern character `$` that allows us to match the end of a string.
-The solution simply requires adding an addition base case to the match function.
+The solution simply requires adding an additional base case to the match function.

 ```js
 function match(pattern, text) {